 Either the House or the Senate may act first.
 Although reconciliation is considered a revenue measure, it is not necessary that the House act first.
-All that is required is that the bill sent to the president carries an "H.R. number."
+All that is required is that the bill sent to the President carry an "H.R. number."

 The Senate may act on its own reconciliation bill prior to House consideration, in which case after passage, the bill will be read for the third time and held at the desk.
-Then, once the House passes its reconciliation bill and sends it over to the Senate, the Senate will take up the House bill, presumably strike all language after the enacting clause, and substitute in its own version of reconciliation.
+Then, once the House passes its reconciliation bill and sends it over to the Senate, the Senate will take up the House bill, presumably strike all language after the enacting clause and substitute in its own version of reconciliation.

 The Senate will then either request a conference or return the bill to the House.
-Once the Senate and House have considered and passed either identical versions of a reconciliation bill, or a conference
+Once the Senate and House have considered and passed either identical versions of a reconciliation bill, or a Conference Report, the final bill will be sent to the President for his signature.16